A Faculty of Writers:

 Robert Stewart (director & nonfiction).

-The conference begins at 5:30 p.m., Friday, June 24, 2016, with a welcome reception at Diastole, 2501 Holmes St., Kansas City, Mo., the beautiful UMKC Scholars’ Center donated by Mary Clark and Dr. E. Grey Dimond.
+The conference begins at 5:30 p.m., Friday, June 22, 2018, with a welcome reception at Diastole, 2501 Holmes St., Kansas City, Mo., the beautiful UMKC Scholars’ Center donated by Mary Clark and Dr. E. Grey Dimond.

 Detailed conference schedules for Saturday (9 a.m. to 5:30 p.m.) and Sunday (10 a.m. to 5:30 p.m.) will be available closer to the conference dates and provided to enrollees.

-You will receive a full refund if you notify us by Tuesday, June 13, 2016.
+You will receive a full refund if you notify us by Tuesday, June 13, 2018.
 After that, a $50.00 charge is retained.
 No refunds after the conference begins.
 The sponsors reserve the right to cancel the program if enrollment is insufficient and all paid registrants will receive a full refund.
 For information, call 816-235-2736.

-Guidelines: Initial manuscripts should be either six to eight pages of poems (no more than one poem per page), one short story, one essay, one novel chapter, or one act of a stage or screenplay.
+Initial Manuscript Guidelines: Hardcopy only.
+Initial manuscripts should be either six pages of poems (no more than one poem per page), one short story, one essay, one novel chapter, or one act of a stage or screenplay.
 Please choose one genre only; do not mix them up.

-A helpful checklist of required work and texts will be provided to credit registrants at the conference.
+An essential checklist of required work and texts will be provided to credit registrants at the conference.
 All registrants will be given a packet with weekend schedule and (optional) reading list.
 Two and three credit students receive required, post-conference tutorials as part of their registration, arranged by the conference director.